 Top events inlcude Cayman Cookout; a weekend of celebrating food and wine and the Cayman Islands Cancer Society Stride Against Cancer Walk.

-Valentine’s Day, Cayfest, Red Sky at Night and the highly attended and much anticipated Agricultural Show keep residents entertained throughout February.
+Valentine’s Day, Coco Fest and the highly attended and much anticipated Agricultural Show keep residents entertained throughout February.

-Good times abound in April with Taste of Cayman Food Festival, Easter, Kitefest, Rundown and the Cayman Islands International Fishing Tournament.
+Good times abound in April with Easter, Kitefest and the Cayman Islands International Fishing Tournament.

-Batabano brings George Town to life with an explosion of Caribbean music, dancing, costumes, floats and a parade.
+Batabano brings Cayman to life with an explosion of Caribbean music, dancing, costumes, parades and delicious food!

-Over 1,000 competitors, including Olympic level swimmers, take part in the annual one mile Flowers Sea Swim along Seven Mile Beach.
+Over 1,000 swimmers take part in the one mile Flowers Sea Swim along Seven Mile Beach.

 Charitable residents come together for the 'Big Shave' benefiting childhood cancer research.
 Don your lederhosen for Oktoberfest at the end of the month.

-Dine out in style for an affordable price with Cayman Restaurant Month.
-Cayman’s cocktail scene is also celebrated during Cayman Cocktail Week.
+Dine out in style for an affordable price with Cayman Restaurant Month and enjoy spooky Halloween fun!

 Christmas is a special time in Cayman with numerous festive events including the Parade of Lights, Christmas markets, Santa sightings and more!